 The poster template was provided by GIZ on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The above mentioned organizations do not take any responsibility for any content of the poster.
+The above mentioned organizations do not take any responsibility for any code provided hereunder.

-Layout by GeoMedia/MediaCompany For further reading, please use the QRpolicy instrument, and has commenced implementing an
+Layout by GeoMedia/MediaCompany.
+For further reading, please use the QRcontent of the poster.